-Breast implant displacement is one reason women seek revision surgery after a BA.
-Displacement (or malposition) is when the implant moves away from where it should be.
+Breast implant displacement is one reason women seek revision surgery after a breast augmentation.
+Displacement (or malposition) is when the breast implant moves away from where it should be.

 If your breast implants have not dropped or settled and continue to sit high on your chest a few months after your surgery they're said to be "riding high".
 It's most often due to the inframammary fold, or breast crease, not being released adequately.

 Too close together

 If breast implants displace and migrate inward toward the breastbone it results in development of a "uniboob", also called Symmastia.

 It can happen any time after surgery but it's one of the rarer breast augmentation complications.
 It's usually caused by over-dissection of the breast pocket and/or projection of implants that are too wide for your body.

 When a berast implant moves away from the center of your chest it's most often obvious when you're lying down as they drop into your armpits.
 This is lateral displacement.

 The most common causes are when the breast pocket is cut too wide at the sides, when breast implants placed under the muscle get pushed to the sides by the chest muscles (over time), and stretching tissues (over time).

 All women with breast implants will experience some side slippage of their breasts to the sides when they lie down.
 This is totally normally, and happens because your tissues stretch with the weight of the breast implants.
 No one can predict how much your tissues will stretch.
 If they stretch too much (it's down to the strength of your tissues - which gets less as we age) then your implants will slip to the sides more when you lie down.

 If your implants drop too low they 'bottom out'.
 Bottoming out creates an unnatural look to the breasts and happens most often when the breast implants are too large for your body.